choreonoid/choreonoid-doc/en/agxdynamics/agx-continuous-track.rst

 * chorenoid/Share/project/tank_agx.body

-| Once load sample project on Choreonoid and run the simulation by AGXSimulator, a crawler belt is set around the wheel of tank.
+| Once load sample project on Choreonoid and run the simulation by AGXSimulator, a track belt is set around the wheel of tank.
 | If user uses PS4 controller, the tank can be operated by left stick, if does not, by [E] [D] [S] [F] key.